 You must hit Enter after entering a value, or the contents will not stick when you save or apply the material.

-- Optimize texture: Reduce the texture resolution so that the DPI comes closer to the recommended DPI for CET Designer.
+- Optimize texture: Reduce the texture resolution so that the DPI comes closer to the recommended DPI for CET.
 Taking the specified width and height into account, it will reduce the DPI to a value around 13.

 - Rotation: Rotate the direction of the texture.

 - Color intensity: Adjust the dullness or brightness of the texture.
 Moving the slider to the left makes the color intensity of the texture darker.
 This can be useful if you are using a bright texture with a lot of reflection.

 By applying a Specular effect to your material, you can control how light sources reflect off of the material.

 - Amount: Controls the visibility of the specular effect.